 14. Appeal to Pity (argumentum ad misericordiam)

-Obviously, this characterization of carrot-eating is plying the emotions by personifying a baby carrot like it’s a conscious animal.
-So, by the time the conclusion appears, it’s not well-supported.
+Obviously, this characterization of carrot-eating is plying the emotions by personifying a baby carrot like it’s a conscious animal, or, well, a baby.
+By the time the conclusion appears, it’s not well-supported.
 If you are to be logically persuaded to agree that “you should reconsider what you put into your body,” then it would have been better evidence to hear about unethical farming practices or unfair trading practices such as slave labor, toxic runoffs from fields, and so on.

 Truth and falsity aren’t emotional categories, they are factual categories.
 They deal in what is and is not, regardless of how one feels about the matter.
 Another way to say it is that this fallacy happens when we mistake feelings for facts.
 Our feelings aren’t disciplined truth-detectors unless we’ve trained them that way.
 So, as a general rule, it’s problematic to treat emotions as if they were (by themselves) infallible proof that something is true or false.
 Children may be scared of the dark for fear there are monsters under their bed, but that’s hardly proof of monsters.